Casa Grande Municipal Airport (CGZ)

 There are 60 auto parking spots available to terminal users, FBO patrons, and occupants of the shade hangars.

 Phillips 66 brand 100LL aviation fuel and Jet-A fuel is supplied by the City of Casa Grande.
 The City maintains 12,000 gallon storage tanks for both 100LL aviation fuel and Jet-A. A Phillips 100LL aviation fuel self-serve system is available 24/7 at a discounted price.
 Beginning April 1, Full service 100LL aviation fuel and Jet-A are both available from 6:30 am to 4:30 pm seven days a week during the summer months.

 Casa Grande has an AWOS-3 system to provide local weather information.
 It can be accessed on 132.175 or by calling (520)836-3392.

 The City of Casa Grande leases facilities to three aircraft maintenance businesses, two medical evacuation service companies and one recreational parachuting operation.
 Several businesses and a world class Warbird Airplane Restoration business are located within the Airport Industrial Park south of and adjacent to the airport that have access to the airport for their aircraft.
 The City of Casa Grande actively encourages the establishment of facilities and aviation-related business, such as an airport restaurant, on airport property.

 Monthly Fly-In and Breakfast

 On the last Saturday of every month, breakfast is served by the Free Masons in the airport terminal.
-The event usually starts about 8:00 a.m. and ends around 11:00 a.m.
+The breakfast is sponsored by Pinal Lodge #30.
+The event usually starts about 7:00 a.m. and ends around 10:00 a.m.
 100LL (FS & SS) and Jet A (FS only) fuel is available.